brendanjmeade/brendanjmeade.github.io/_pages/about.md

 Professor at Harvard University
 <!-- Research Scientist at Google -->

-My work is focused on understanding the space-time evolution the earthquake cycle and quantifying future seismic activity.
+My work is focused on computational and mathematical approaches understanding the space-time evolution the earthquake cycle and quantifying future seismic activity.

-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.